-If you prefer installing Windows 10 from USB drive or installation disc, you can also choose to save the files.
+If you prefer installing Windows 10 without losing data from USB drive or installation disc, you can choose to upgrade Windows 10 using this method.
 Before you do, you need to make sure your C: drive has more than 16GB of free space.

 1. Insert your installation disc and boot from it.
 If you do not have one, you can download the Windows Media Creation tool to create one.

-2. When it loads, select the language and keyword.
+2. When it loads, select the language and keyboard, then click "Next".

-3. At the Setup screen, just select the C: drive and click Next to proceed.
+6. At the following screen, just select the C: drive and click Next to proceed.
 Then, wait patiently until the installation complete 100%.